stowler/stowlerGeneralComputing/docs/setupBasicScriptingEnvironment.md

 This is my custom-edited version of the original from the [mathiasbynens dotfiles repo][]

 ## dotfiles and settings managed through .extra
-As a way of adding custom commands and configs without forking mathiasbynens, I've added some of my own customizations to .extra, which is the last file sourced by .bash_profile
+As a way of adding custom commands and configs without forking mathiasbynens, I've added some of my own customizations to `.extra`, which is the last file sourced by `.bash_profile`

 ## .path
-.path isn't in the vcsh-sdt-bash file list above because its config is pretty machine specific.
+`.path` isn't in the vcsh-sdt-bash file list above because its config is pretty machine specific.
 Excerpted from https://github.com/mathiasbynens/dotfiles/blob/master/README.md :

 >   If ~/.path exists, it will be sourced along with the other files, before any feature testing (such as detecting which version of ls is being used) takes place.

 This means that `.path` isn't particularly useful for things like `$FSLDIR/data/standard`, since the values of $FSLDIR isn't defined in `.exports` until *after* `.path` is sourced.

+*TBD: add `.extra_local`*

 [mathiasbynens dotfiles repo]: https://github.com/mathiasbynens/dotfiles